mui/material-ui/docs/pages/blog/mui-product-comparison.md

 It grew out of Material UI, and that library's legacy lives on in the name of the repo on GitHub: [`mui/material-ui`](https://github.com/mui/material-ui).

 But this repo contains much more than just Material UI these days.
-We have disassembled Material UI to expose its best parts as isolated open-source projects.
+We've carefully deconstructed this library to expose its best parts as isolated open-source projects.
 More recent additions include Joy UI and MUI Base, as well as our in-house styling solution, MUI System.

-MUI Core is open source, and we invite you to contribute wherever you see fit!
+MUI Core is open-source, and we invite you to contribute wherever you see fit!

 ### Material UI